kelvinz/code-notes/courses/mastergatsby.md

 ## what is gatsby? why is it so awesome?

+- static site generator, pre-rendered pages in build phase rather than dynamically load stuff on browser
+- splits required css for each page for faster loading
+- partial hydration with dynamic app with static html
+- lazy load images automatically, compressed, format
+- routing easily, automatically
+- huge plugin library, ready for use

 ## pages in gatsby
 ## routing & navigation in gatsby
 ## creating layouts in gatsby